 Disable and enable.
 You work in a build lab and you do not have access to the source code of the tests you are running.
-In this case, you can use only the enable and disable capabilities of the Test Manager window.
+In this case, you can use only the enable and disable capabilities of the Test List Editor.

 To disable tests

-To disable one test, in Test Manager, right-click an enabled test and then click Disable.
+To disable one test, in the Test List Editor, right-click an enabled test and then click Disable.
 To disable multiple tests, highlight the enabled tests you want to disable, by pressing CTRL or SHIFT when clicking the tests' rows.
 Next, right-click the selected rows and then click Disable.

 - or -

-Select the test in Test Manager or Test View and press F4 to display the Properties window.
+Select the test in the Test List Editor or the Test View window and press F4 to display the Properties window.
 Then, set the value of the Test Enabled property to False.

 To enable tests

-To enable one test, in Test Manager, right-click a disabled test and then click Enable.
+To enable one test, in the Test List Editor, right-click a disabled test and then click Enable.
 To enable multiple tests, highlight the disabled tests you want to enable by pressing CTRL or SHIFT when clicking the tests' rows.
 Next, right-click the selected rows and then click Enable.

 - or -

-Select the test in Test Manager or Test View and press F4 to display the Properties window.
+Select the test in the Test List Editor or the Test View window and press F4 to display the Properties window.
 Then, set the value of the Test Enabled property to True.